Flevopolder

-Unlike other major polders, such as Noordoostpolder and Wieringermeer, the Flevopolder is surrounded by bordering lakes or below-sea-level channels.
-These are the IJsselmeer, the Veluwemeer, Ketelmeer, and Gooimeer.
-By some definitions, it is the largest artificial island in the world.
+Unlike other major polders, the Flevopolder is surrounded by lakes and below-sea-level channels.
+By some definitions, it is the world's largest artificial island.
 (Note: René-Levasseur Island in the Canadian province of Quebec is considerably larger than the Flevopolder.
 However, this island was a natural landform that became an island after the completion of the Daniel-Johnson dam in the late 1960s created Manicouagan Reservoir.)